|Nutritional Guidelines (per serving)|

-To make the sauce, combine all of the ingredients except the drumsticks in a nonreactive saucepan and slowly bring to a boil over medium-high heat, stirring frequently.
-Reduce the heat to medium-low and gently simmer until dark, thick, and richly flavored 10 to 15 minutes.
+To make the sauce, combine all of the ingredients except the drumsticks in a non-reactive saucepan and slowly bring to a boil over medium-high heat, stirring frequently.
+Reduce the heat to medium-low and gently simmer until dark, thick, and richly flavored, about 10 to 15 minutes.

-Place the chicken drumsticks into a large bowl, and pour over the sauce.
-Toss the chicken in the sauce until well coated.
-Using tongs transfer the chicken to the prepared baking sheet, leaving any remaining sauce in the bowl.
+Place chicken drumsticks into a large bowl, and pour the sauce over them.
+Toss the chicken in the sauce until well-coated.
+Using tongs, transfer the chicken to the prepared baking sheet, leaving any remaining sauce in the bowl.
 Make sure the drumsticks aren’t touching.